JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 C does not support objects too.
 People use function pointers to mimic object semantics.
 A function pointer is declared as follows `RETURN_TYPE (* FIELD_NAME)(PARAMETERS)`.
-It reads tricky, but we should be able to see function pointer fields in the structures above.
+It is tricky to read, but we should be able to see function pointer fields in the structures above.

 ### Runtime Functions

 The code reads as follows.
-We have the `demo_ExportedSymbols` structure which defines all functions that Kotlin/Native and our library provides to us.
-It heavily uses nested anonymous structures to mimic packages.
+We have the `demo_ExportedSymbols` structure which defines all the functions that Kotlin/Native and our library provides to us.
+It uses nested anonymous structures heavily to mimic packages.

 The `demo_ExportedSymbols` structure contains several helper functions: